JDonMc/BabylonPolice/README.md

 -- Then remove letters from the selectors - no c, no k, and so on.

 Rebuild a type-set for words of a given length with a selector algorithm to compare uniques.

+TODO:

+Build in bulk billing for spaces.
+Revamp spaces page